AliTopal89/practicego/README.md

 ```
 In addition to providing the `WriteString`, `WriteRune`, and `WriteByte` methods, the string builder also implements the `io.Writer` interface.
 At first this may not seem very important - why would we want to write a byte slice when we could just write a string? - but because the string builder implements the io.Writer interface it means that we can use functions like `fmt.Fprintf` along with the string builder.

+Property based tests help you exercise them against our code by throwing random data at your code and verifying the rules you describe always hold true.
+The real challenge about property based tests is having a good understanding of your domain so you can write these properties.

+provided - `quick.Check` a function that it will run against a number of random inputs, if the function returns false it will be seen as failing the check.

 #### Useful Resources:
 1. [GoLang Guide](https://golang.org/doc/)
 1. [Static vs. Dynamic](https://hackernoon.com/i-finally-understand-static-vs-dynamic-typing-and-you-will-too-ad0c2bd0acc7)